Bovril: History

 When John Lawson Johnston died, his son George Lawson Johnston inherited and took over the Bovril business.
 In 1929, George Lawson Johnston was made Baron Luke, of Pavenham, in the county of Bedford.

 Bovril's instant beef stock was launched in 1966 and its "King of Beef" range of instant flavours for stews, casseroles and gravy in 1971.
-In 1971, James Goldsmith's Cavenham Foods acquired the Bovril Company but then sold most of its dairies and South American operations to finance further take-overs.
+In 1971, James Goldsmith's Cavenham Foods acquired the Bovril Company but then sold most of its dairies and South American operations to finance further takeovers.
 The brand is now owned by the Anglo-Dutch multinational Unilever, which bought Bovril in 2001.

 In 2004, Unilever removed beef ingredients from the Bovril formula, rendering it vegetarian.
 This was mainly due to concerns about decreasing sales, particularly from exports due to an export ban on British beef, as a result of the growing popularity of vegetarianism, religious dietary requirements, and public concerns about bovine spongiform encephalopathy.
 In 2006, Unilever reversed that decision and reintroduced beef ingredients to their Bovril formula once sales increased and the beef export bans were lifted.
 Unilever now produces Bovril using beef extract and a chicken variety using chicken extract.

 In November 2020, Forest Green Rovers Football Club announced a collaboration with the makers of Bovril to create a beet-based version of Bovril to be sold at their New Lawn stadium, where meat-based products had been removed from sale some years prior.

 Licensed production

-Bovril is produced in South Africa by the Bokomo division of Pioneer Foods.
+In South Africa Bovril is produced by the Bokomo division of Pioneer Foods.

 Cultural significance

 Bovril was promoted as a superfood in the early 20th century.
 Advertisements recommended people to dilute it into a tea or spread it on their morning toast.
 Some adverts even claimed that Bovril could protect one from influenza.

 Bovril jars are commonly excavated as part of archaeological assemblages, such as at Knowles Mill in Worcestershire.

 Since its invention, Bovril has become an icon of British culture.
 It is associated with football culture.
-During the winter British football fans in stadium terraces drink it as a tea from Thermos flasks – or from disposable cups in Scotland, where thermoses are banned from football stadiums.Bovril holds the unusual distinction of having been advertised with a Pope.
+During the winter, British football fans in stadium terraces drink it as a tea from Thermos flasks – or from disposable cups in Scotland, where thermoses are banned from football stadiums.Bovril holds the unusual distinction of having been advertised with a Pope.
 An advertising campaign of the early 20th century in Britain depicted Pope Leo XIII seated on his throne, bearing a mug of Bovril.
 The campaign slogan read: The Two Infallible Powers – The Pope & Bovril.